Robooh/pip-boy/README.md

-Project is set with a Base Pipboy-screen effect
+Project is almost set on pc version

-Needs updated on the design and on the functions
+Mobile is still a lot more bugged than the expected

-Set more later...
+need to make more updates untils is fully functional